Au pair from Israel fatally struck by bus in Montclair

 MONTCLAIR, New Jersey (WABC) --Authorities are investigating the death of a woman who was fatally struck by a bus in New Jersey.

-The victim was identified as Maya Moar, a 26-year-old au pair from Holon, Israel who was working for a Montclair family.
+The victim was identified as Maya Maor, a 26-year-old au pair from Holon, Israel who was working for a Montclair family.

 The incident happened at Grove Street and Mount Hebron Road in Montclair about 6 p.m.
 Saturday.

-Authorities say the preliminary investigation indicates that Moar was struck by a DeCamp bus as she exited the vehicle.
+Authorities say the preliminary investigation indicates that Maor was struck by a DeCamp bus as she exited the vehicle.
 The bus did not stop.

 The victim was pronounced dead at the scene.